duckduckgo/content-blocking-lists/README.md

 **Whitelist is deprecated**

-Please note the whitelist file has been deprecated, it will be removed in March 2021.
+Please note the whitelist file has been deprecated and is only being used by the Safari extension, it will be removed soon after that.

 **Adding new broken canvas websites**